 Atty.
 Bell: Just like anything with the Federal government takes a lot of time, I don’t know when we’re going to have an answer to that.
 Come October 1st, there’s going to be new news as to whether or not there might be additional furloughs or how that budget’s going to play out.
 This is going to be a topic of discussion for quite some time.

 Newscaster: And there could be another twist there, too.
-Jonathan Bell, thank you very much for breaking that down.
+Jon Bell, thank you very much for breaking that down.